"Put Your Best Fork Forward" and Celebrate National Nutrition Month in March

 The Child and Adult Care Food Program (CACFP) provides federal funds to

-nonresidential child and adult care facilities to serve nutritious meals and
+nonresidential child care and adult care facilities to serve nutritious meals

-- Certain adult care centers that provide services to adults 60 years of age or older or chronically impaired disabled persons 18 years of age or older are also eligible
+- Certain adult care centers providing services to persons 60 years or older, or persons 18 years or older that are chronically-impaired or disabled, are also eligible.